ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-customisation/index.md

 default instead, named with a `-dark` suffix, e.g. `'ag-vivid-dark'`.
 </note>

-When you create a chart, you can scroll through the different available themes in the [Settings Tool Panel](/integrated-charts-chart-tool-panels/).

-It is possible to change the order of the provided themes using the `chartThmes` grid option as shown below:
+The selected theme can be changed by the user via the [Settings Tool Panel](/integrated-charts-chart-tool-panels/) or by changing the order of the provided themes using the `chartThemes` grid option as shown below:

 <snippet spaceBetweenProperties="true">
 | const gridOptions = {